R-Sh1ki/env-setup/README.md

 ### 2.5 rEFInd

 I use rEFInd as boot manager.
-After install it by the script, you should to modify some parameters as the following statement shows (You need to git clone refind-ambience theme and copy files to /boot/efi/EFI/refind/themes/):
+After install it by the script, you should to modify some parameters as the following statement shows (You need to clone refind-ambience theme and copy files to /boot/efi/EFI/refind/themes/):

 - Edit`/boot/efi/EFI/refind/refind.conf` and add configurations at the end.